RWS/studio-api-docs/articles/hints_tips/Better_Studio_interactivity/SR2ApiArticle.md

     }
 ```
 #### Refreshing the Projects view
-For situations where you would like to have the list of Trados Studio projects refreshed in the Projects view you can now publish a `RefreshProjectsEvent` object via the event aggregator.
+For situations where you would like to have the list of <Var:ProductName> projects refreshed in the Projects view you can now publish a `RefreshProjectsEvent` object via the event aggregator.

 ```cs
    eventAggregator.Publish(new RefreshProjectsEvent());